edespino/cloudberry-site/docs/sql-stmts/drop-rule.md

 ## Compatibility

-`DROP RULE` is a Cloudberry Database extension, as is the entire query rewrite system.
+`DROP RULE` is a Apache Cloudberry extension, as is the entire query rewrite system.

 ## See also